AdobeDocs/events.en/help/adobe-customer-success-webinars/2024/basic-to-intermediate-analysis-capabilities.md

 * **Introduction of Speakers**
   * Frederick, a Senior Customer Success Manager at Adobe, introduced the session.
-  * Dr. Kirsten Schaffer, Principal Customer Success Manager at Adobe, is the presenter.
+  * Dr. Kerstin Schäfer, Principal Customer Success Strategist at Adobe, is the presenter.

 * **Session Content**
   * The session covers setting up an organization for robust analytical capabilities, governance aspects, and running paths for analytics and customer journey analytics.